- Course type: Self-paced

 - Illustrate the identifying qualities of Romantic literature.

 - Compare the Dark Romantics with the earlier Romantic period and their key features.

 - Distinguish between transcendentalism and realism in American literature and explain how transcendentalism influenced the rise of realism.

 - Analyze modernist prose, poetry, and plays, comparing important works with each other to find common qualities.

 - Explain the influence of the Harlem Renaissance on the periods of American literature after its rise.

-- Point out examples of literature of the Contemporary Period and how those works were informed by previous periods of literature.
+- Identify examples of literature of the Contemporary Period and how those works were informed by previous periods of literature.

 There are no prerequisites for this course.

 English 102 consists of short video lessons that are organized into topical chapters.
 Each video is approximately 5-10 minutes in length and comes with a quick quiz to help you measure your learning.
 The course is completely self-paced.
 Watch lessons on your schedule whenever and wherever you want.

 At the end of each chapter, you can complete a chapter test to see if you're ready to move on or have some material to review.
 Once you've completed the entire course, take the practice test and use the study tools in the course to prepare for the proctored final exam.
 You may take the proctored final exam whenever you are ready.